-• Such misconduct, either in word or deed, although unusual is always serious.
-A member of the Senior Leadership Team should be informed immediately and they or a Head of Year will investigate and then deal with situation by giving a Saturday detention, internal isolation, or fixed term exclusion as appropriate.
+- Such misconduct, either in word or deed, although unusual is always serious.
+A member of the Senior Leadership Team should be informed immediately and they or a Head of Year will investigate and then deal with situation by giving a Friday or Saturday detention, internal removal suspension as appropriate. - Misconduct on school transport is always a matter of concern to the school, which would support school transport authorities/ company in any decision to ban a student from school transport where this is appropriate.
+The school may also choose to take this course of action, in cooperation with the bus company, as well as imposing consequences from detention up to suspension.